dotnet/docs/docs/framework/wcf/how-to-use-a-wcf-client.md

 This tutorial describes the last of five tasks required to create a basic Windows Communication Foundation (WCF) application.
 For an overview of the tutorials, see [Tutorial: Get started with Windows Communication Foundation applications](getting-started-tutorial.md).

-Once you've created and configured a Windows Communication Foundation (WCF) proxy, you can create a client instance and compile the client application.
+After you've created and configured a Windows Communication Foundation (WCF) proxy, create a client instance and compile the client application.
 You then use it to communicate with the WCF service.
+The client code does the following steps:
+- Instantiates the WCF client.
+- Calls the service operations from the generated proxy.
+- Closes the client after the operation call is completed.

 In this tutorial, you learn how to:
 > [!div class="checklist"]
-> - Instantiate the WCF client.
+> - Add code to use the WCF client.
-> - Call the service operations from the generated proxy.
-> - Close the client after the operation call is completed.
-> - Start the WCF service and run the WCF client.
+> - Test the WCF client.

-## Use a Windows Communication Foundation client
+## Add code to use the WCF client

 Open the *Program.cs* (or *Module1.vb*) file from the **GettingStartedClient** project and replace the existing code with the following code: